 I teach in the Department of English at Loyola University Chicago as Edward Surtz, S.J., Associate Professor.
-My research is concentrated on the language, form, and textual transmission of medieval English poetry, especially Middle English alliterative verse.
+My research is concentrated on medieval English poetry, especially Middle English alliterative verse.
 I also study aspects of literary education and Latin literary culture in medieval England.
 I am author of Reconstructing Alliterative Verse: The Pursuit of a Medieval Meter, now available from Cambridge University Press.
 Details on this and other publications may be found here.

 Current projects include an essay on Middle English lyrics in Latin sermons; an essay on extra-diegetic address in Piers Plowman; an edition (with James Eric Ensley) of Beinecke Library, Takamiya MS 23 for the Piers Plowman Electronic Archive; and studies of the texts and sources of two late medieval/early mod.
 English translations of Boethius’s Consolation of Philosophy: John Walton’s versification (c.
 1410), and George Colvile’s 1556 prose rendering.

 At Loyola I teach an introduction to literary reading and a first-year interdisciplinary humanities survey (antiquity and Middle Ages), plus upper-division and graduate courses in medieval dream poetry, Geoffrey Chaucer, alliterative poetry, and Old English language and literature.
 In Spring 2018 I will teach a ten-week graduate seminar at the Newberry Library on Boethius’s Consolation of Philosophy and its afterlife.